A small amount of test data can go a long way to reducing the analysis effort. And it can be easy and inexpensive to acquire.

 For example, this could be the temperature of electronic components within a circuit card, or wind loads on a structure.
 The methods by which electronic component manufacturers provide heat dissipation data can vary widely.
 These can be anywhere from mounting the component on a small circuit card and applying power, to suspending the component in midair and applying power to it.
 Quite obviously, the heat dissipation characteristics are going to vary considerably under these two scenarios.
 Neither one of these scenarios will accurately reflect the installation of the component on a custom board.

-Aerodynamic analysis is another key area where test data can be combined with finite element analysis – specifically computational fluid dynamics (CFD).
+Combining CFD and test data leads to much better Aerodynamic analysis.
 Having designed and conducted many wind tunnel and other aerodynamic-related tests over the years, I have come to appreciate having some real-world data available to calibrate a CFD analysis effort.
-Test results likely do not exist for the exact simulation that you may be after, but using test results as a way to get a “sanity check” on your CFD model – or a portion of it – can provide a real boost in confidence that you are on the right track.
-Literally thousands of aerodynamic tests were conducted by our military, universities and corporations that are available at no charge just for the asking, if internet searches can be called that.
-Often it is possible to combine the results of several tests along with a basic understanding of fluid mechanics to arrive at a pretty good estimate of the results you need.
-From there, running the final CFD analysis becomes much faster along with having the confidence to back up your FEA/CFD results with actual data.
+Test results likely do not exist for the exact simulation that you may be after, but using test results as a way to get a “sanity check” on your CFD model can provide a real boost in confidence that you are on the right track.

 Norman T. Neher, P.E.